-To extend the wavelength coverage to the ultra-violet (UV), we utilised the 30 cm UV Optical Telescope \citep[UVOT;][]{2005SSRv..120...95R} onboard the Neil Gehrels Swift Observatory \citep{2004ApJ...611.1005G}.
-We retrieved science-ready data from the Swift archive\footnote{\url{https://www.swift.ac.uk/swift_portal}}.
+To extend the wavelength coverage to the UV, we utilised the 30 cm UV Optical Telescope \citep[UVOT;][]{2005SSRv..120...95R} on board the \textit{Neil Gehrels Swift} Observatory \citep{2004ApJ...611.1005G}.
+We retrieved science-ready data from the \textit{Swift} archive\footnote{\url{https://www.swift.ac.uk/swift_portal}}.
 We first co-added all sky exposures for a given epoch and filter using \textit{uvotimsum} in HEAsoft\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/software/heasoft/}} version 6.26.1.
-Afterwards, we measured the brightness of \supernova{2019odp} with the Swift tool {\tt uvotsource}.
-The source aperture had a radius of $3''$ while the background region had a significantly larger radius.
+Afterwards, we measured the brightness of \supernova{2019odp} with the \textit{Swift} tool {\tt uvotsource}.
+The source aperture had a radius of $3''$, while the background region had a significantly larger radius.
 The photometry was calibrated with the latest calibration files from September 2020 and converted to the AB system using \cite{2011AIPC.1358..373B}.

-The combined lightcurve is shown in \autoref{fig:lc:combined} and a list of photometric measurements is provided in \autoref{tab:obslog:phot}.
-For the first 70 days the lightcurve has an average cadence of 2 days in the $g$ band (no gap larger than 4 days), 1 day in $r$ band (no gap larger than 5 days) and 3 days in $i$ band (no gap larger than 7 days).
+The combined light curve is shown in Fig. \ref{fig:lc:combined} and a list of photometric measurements is provided in \autoref{tab:obslog:phot}.
+For the first 70 days, the light curve has an average cadence of 2 days in the $g$ band (no gap larger than 4 days), 1 day in the $r$ band (no gap larger than 5 days), and 3 days in the $i$ band (no gap larger than 7 days).